PrajaktaBhalerao/Team_36_Fake-Review-Detection/README.md

 4. Re-Check NUll and Duplicates:
   Since we have removed the other columns and all we have left are the review_centric values, we need to double check on whether there are duplicated reviews within the dataset

 5.EDA on Review Text:
-Here certain columns were added to understand certain instances the sentences have.
+-Here certain columns were added to understand certain instances the sentences have.
 Those include the counts of:Word,Characters (with spaces),Stopwords,Punctuations,Uppercase characters.After the columns are added, necessary summary statistics will be conducted to get an idea on how the pre-processing will take place.
+-After dropping the duplicates, we can see that the percentages of the True and False values are still near equal, and hence we can say that the dataset is balanced.
+Taking a closer look into the graph, there are more False values and True values within the dataset now.

+6.Preprocessing:
+-Text preprocessing is a technique for cleaning text data and preparing it for use in a model.
+Text data comprises noise in the form of emotions, punctuation, and text in a different case, among other things.
+-Machines cannot comprehend words; they want numbers, thus we must convert text to numbers efficiently.

 6. Model Training:
    - Divide the preprocessed data into training and testing sets.